Avalin/MineDash/README.md

 ### Data not persisting

-- Ensure the `App_Data` directory exists and is writable
+- Ensure the `app_data` directory exists and is writable
 - For Docker, verify the volume mount is correctly configured
 - Check file permissions on the host system